 LEAF courses focus on academic English and they are designed to prepare you for success in university.
 LEAF is a 5-level program and it typically takes 1 term to complete 1 level.
 In each calendar year, there are two 14-week regular terms and two 8-week intensive summer terms.
 Our regular terms are the same length as our fall and winter undergraduate terms, giving you the opportunity to interact with both domestic and international students during the busiest times of the year.

 In Level 5 of the LEAF program, you will be required to complete a course for credit.
 This will help you get a head start towards completing your degree while you complete your LEAF program requirements.

 To successfully complete the LEAF program, students will need to achieve a minimum grade of 70% in each LEAF course, complete a course for credit and obtain a minimum overall average of 70% in Level 5.

 What Level Will I Start In?

 Check the table below to determine your starting level of the LEAF program.

-Conditional offers of admission to undergraduate studies at Laurier will be awarded for September 2017 entry to academically qualified students.
+Conditional offers of admission to undergraduate studies at Laurier will be awarded to academically qualified students for September 2018 entry.
 This means that a conditional offer of admission to Laurier can be awarded at the same time as an offer of admission is made to LEAF.

 For more information about the LEAF program, visit the LEAF website.